isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Capping a hierarchy with 'final` is rarely needed for logical reasons and can be damaging to the extensibility of a hierarchy.
+Capping a hierarchy with `final` is rarely needed for logical reasons and can be damaging to the extensibility of a hierarchy.
 Capping an individual virtual function with `final` is error-prone as that `final` can easily be overlooked when defining/overriding a set of functions.

 ##### Example, bad